jagregory/cognito-local/README.md

   "KMSConfig": {
     "credentials": {
       "accessKeyId": "local",
-      "secretAccessKey": "local",
+      "secretAccessKey": "local"
     },
-    "region": "local",
+    "region": "local"
   }
 }
 ```

 ### Custom Email Sender Trigger

-To use a the custom email sender trigger you **must** provide the `KMSKeyID` and `KMSKeyAlias` properties in the `KMSConfig` property in the `.cognito/config.json` file.
+To use a the custom email sender trigger you **must** provide the `KMSKeyID` and `KMSKeyAlias` properties in the
+`KMSConfig` property in the `.cognito/config.json` file.

 One way of setting this up locally is as follows: